wstaeblein/kineticsroll/README.md

 This is so simple that it doesn't need a NPM package.
 Just copy the file ``/src/kineticscroll.js`` to your project's appropriate folder and import it where needed.
 All other files are just there for the sake of the example.

+## Notes

+To avoid problems with underlying click events, this class temporarily suspends pointer events on the container element's children.
+This is done via the pointer-events CSS selector.
+You may experience some problems should you be manipulating this selector on your container's children and using this class at the same time.
+The class will do a pointer-events: 'none' when a drag has moved and a pointer-events: 'auto' at the mouseup event.

 ## Example

 Download this code, extract it and run: